Use Honey For Burns

 Home Remedies: Honey

-Use it for: Minor cuts and burns, cough or sore throat
+A reminder to use it for: Minor cuts and burns, cough or sore throat

 Most of us at one time or another have tried honey in tea to soothe a scratchy or soar throat, but honey has also been used to treat wounds for thousands of years.